renaschweizer/Bombus_franklini_pop_gen/scripts/Readme.md

 + *de_novo_assembly* for generating *de novo* genome assemblies and extracting COI sequence.

 + *demography* for running PSMC and GONE analyses.

++ *relatedness* for measuring relatedness with KING in PLINK and measuring runs of homozygosity with bcftools.

 + *simulation_pipeline* includes scripts and files used for the msprime simulations.